chidimo/comment-widget/README.md

         yarn start

 1. Once the project is up and running, visit <http://localhost:3000> to view the project.
-1. On the homepage, click on the link `Textarea Widget` to view the comment box in action.
+1. On the homepage, click on the link [Textarea Widget](http://localhost:3000/textarea-widget) link to view the comment box in action.

 ## How to run tests